Medallion-logo-vermontana.jpg

 ABOUT Vermontana

-Mandy is a fourth generation Montanan, having lived and played in the heart of many Montana communities throughout her early life.
-She graduated from Shelby High School, and later received her Bachelors of Science degree in Mathematics from Montana Tech in Butte.
-Her artistic aspirations developed over the years, after an international Peace Corps tour in Namibia and a couple decades of therapeutic youth work in New England.
-After spending a couple years rehabilitating a cabin on the outskirts of Monarch, MT in the Little Belt Mountains, Mandy has returned to VT and living on the channel of Lake Bomoseen.
+I am a fourth generation Montanan, having lived and played in the heart of many Montana communities throughout my early life.
+I graduated from Shelby High School, and later received my Bachelors of Science degree in Mathematics from Montana Tech in Butte, America.
+My artistic aspirations developed over the years, after an international Peace Corps tour in Namibia and two decades of therapeutic youth work in Vermont and New Hampshire.
+Following a couple years rehabilitating a cabin on the outskirts of Monarch, MT in the Little Belt Mountains, I have returned to VT and the waters of Lake Bomoseen.

-Vermontana was born out of her love for both Montana and Vermont.
-The beauty of the vast and diverse landscapes of the Big Sky Country and its wonderful people are deep in her roots.
-The Green Mountains of Vermont have also been her home for more than 20 years, and equally hold her heart.
+Vermontana was born out of my love for both Montana and Vermont.
+The beauty of the vast and diverse landscapes of the Big Sky Country and its wonderful people are deep in my roots.
+The Green Mountains of Vermont have also been my home for more than 20 years, and equally hold my heart.
 Each Vermontana creation blends both of these worlds.

 IMG_4058_01.jpg